Master of Science in Health Economics (MScHE)

-The programme is open to medical doctors and other professionals with an initial health-related academic degree equivalent to 240 ECTS (usually a Bachelor degree after at least 4 years of full-time study).
-Special admission conditions apply for medical students registered with the MaReCuM (Mannheim Reformed Curriculum for Medicine) programme.
-A maximum of 25 participants will be admitted each year.
+The programme is open to medical doctors and other professionals with an initial health-related academic degree (above average) equivalent to 240 ECTS (usually a Bachelor degree after at least 4 years of full-time study) plus work experience of minimum one year in a health-related sector.

 The language of instruction is English.
-Students whose mother tongue is not English must furnish evidence of proficiency in English, usually by certification of an IELTS score of 6.5 or TOEFL iBT of 100.
+Students whose mother tongue is not English must furnish evidence of proficiency in English, usually by certification of an IELTS score of min.
+7.0, or TOEFL iBT of 100 or Cambridge Certificate of Proficiency in English - CAE.
 Exemption from this requirement may be granted to students who have completed their prior education in English (written proof required with application).

 High motivation, self-reliance and team skills are qualities that participants should both possess and display.
-In a two-page “personal statement”, prospective participants are asked to document these qualities, indicate their academic and personal goals, and enlarge on the study and research interests prompting them to apply for the programme.
+In a two-page “personal statement” issued in English language, prospective participants are asked to document these qualities, indicate their academic and personal goals, and enlarge on the study and research interests prompting them to apply for the programme.

 Application and admission

 The application for the MScHE program requires submission of a printed application form, complete with supporting documents.

 Admission to the Master’s course is restricted.
 Please consult the Admission Regulations (english version) for detailed information